 In the last 50 years of the 20th Century, just 975 of the nearly 150,000 home runs hit didn’t leave the ballpark.
-With the massive increase in home runs since 2000, the incidence of inside-the-park homers has become even more rare.
+With the massive increase in home runs since 2000, the incidence of inside-the-park homers has become an even smaller percentage of all homers.

 As is most often the case with inside-the-park homers, including those by Berry and Lewis, Stevenson’s was hit to the opposite field and involved a risky play by an outfielder.
 Dom Smith, normally a first-baseman, was in left for the Mets.
 After a long run, he couldn’t reach Stevenson’s long fly ball and then, not realizing how close he was, slammed face-first into the left-field wall at Nationals Park.
 Stunned, Smith fell flat as the ball rolled away.
 With the center fielder shading Stevenson to pull, it was left to Mets shortstop Amed Rosario to retrieve the ball and check on Smith’s condition as Stevenson rounded the bases and scored without a play.
 As soon as Smith fell, Nats TV broadcaster Bob Carpenter told viewers it would be an inside-the-park homer.